| Lenihan completes

 extremely hard dealing with the lights, as it took so much energy to slow

 down, stop and start again."
+And Jeannie

 Jarnot, after her first long distance skate: "It was much longer than